 1 hour.
 Offered online fall and spring.
-This course will focus on additional exploration of occupations through information interviews, internships, company tours, job shadowing, and professional organizations.
-Exposure to the workplace and readiness for graduate school admission are the primary objectives.
-The course will also address the need to bring clarity and definition to the career decision.
-The meaning of work and career decision making will be explored from the biblical perspective.
+This course will focus on intentional exploration of occupations through informational interviews, internship preparation, company research, job shadowing and professional organizations.
+Exposure to the world of work and readiness for internships are the primary objectives.
+The course will address the need to bring clarity and definition to the career decision-making and planning process through work-related experiences.
+The course also will refine job search skills and increase awareness of labor laws in relation to internships.
+The meaning of work and life purpose will be explored from the biblical perspective and online course discussion will focus on student reflections of the textbook readings.
 Prerequisite: sophomore or junior status.

-GEED 218 Find Suitable Employment
+GEED 218 Employment and the Emerging Professional